F0lak/dm_open_ref/ref/atom/movable/var/bound_y.md

 +   [Pixel movement](/ref/%7Bnotes%7D/pixel-movement.md) <!-- -->
 **Default value:**
 +   0
-Note+ The bound_x/y vars have been deprecated in favor of icon_w/z and pixel_w/z.
+Note: The bound_x/y vars have been deprecated in favor of icon_w/z and pixel_w/z.
 It\'s now preferred to use bound_width/height alone to define a bounding box.
 New behavior simply subtracts bound_x/y from pixel_w/z to mimic the old usage.